Here’s the answer to many frequently asked questions about learning Italian like “How to learn Italian fast?”

 I’ve tried Verbal Planet but never taught or took lessons.

 Verbal Planet is a well-developed language learning/tutoring marketplace for many different languages.

 It’s easy to use for both the tutor and the student.

-The best way to learn Italian or any other foreign languages is to take lessons in person or on video chat (Skype).
+The fastest way to learn Italian or any other foreign language is to take lessons in person or on video chat (Skype).
 60-90 minutes each, 2-3 times a week is a good pace to make progress.
 Always go over the Skype chat log/notes between lessons.

 By lesson, I mean individual lessons.
 I only take individual lessons.
 No schools, no classes.

 How to become fluent in Italian?
 Schools vs tutors